monopad/monopad-json/README.md

-# monopad-json
+#  Monopad JSON Schemas

-JSON schemas for Monopad
+This repo contains [json schemas](https://json-schema.org/) used by Monopad.